Nameless Rumia's Wiki

 Notes

-• Historically, the price of Minecraft used to be €5 in Indev/Infdev, then €10 in Alpha, then €15 in Beta,27) then €20 on release, then $27 around May 201628) which has since become $30.
-The game rarely goes on sale, but the players justify this because it's 'cheap' or they ramble about sunk cost.
+• Historically, the price of Minecraft used to be €5 in Indev/Infdev, then €10 in Alpha, then €15 in Beta,24) then €20 on release, then $27 around May 201625) which has since become $30.
+The game rarely goes on sale, though it is relatively 'cheap' if you're employed and remember that inflation exists.

 • I did not own Minecraft growing up.
 My computer was kinda old and modding looked complex at the time, so I never felt a 'need' to have it (despite how most internet communities in the early 2010s just seemed to advertise the hell out of their server), then it became 'uncool' once I had income, so I wouldn't have a reason to buy Minecraft until November 2020.
 Terraria is better. :V

-• On October 3, 2016, Notch joked about buying 4chan for a GET,31)32) but rescinded the offer33) after he had a brief revelation on why the concept of 'free speech' is idealist: the contradictions.34)
+• On October 3, 2016, Notch joked about buying 4chan for a GET,28)29) but rescinded the offer30) after he had a brief revelation on why the concept of 'free speech' is idealist: the contradictions.31)

 • The term 'SMP' means 'survival multiplayer', which is probably the most common Minecraft server type, and it can be further categorized into game modes like: vanilla, semi-vanilla, modded, peaceful, anarchy, economy, factions, skyblock, roleplay, etc. Why is there an acronym?
 What are we doing?